jeremymaya/notes/linkedin-programming-foundation-object-oriented-design/01-object-oriented-fundamentals/README.md

 * Inheritance
 * Encapsulation

+Abstraction

-**Abstraction** means we focus on the essential qualities of something rather than one specific example.
-By using abstraction, we automatically discard what's unimportant or irrelevant.
+* Focus on the essential qualities of something rather than one specific example
+* Discard what's unimportant or irrelevant

 It should be what should a person class look like for __this application__?
 Instead of what does a person class look like?